Why you should join the RAF as an Intelligence Analyst (Linguist)

 • the code of conduct and the history of the RAF

-The next step is 2 years of specialist training at the Defence Centre for Languages and Culture (DCLC) at which you’ll learn:
+This is followed by up to 18 months of specialist training at the Defence Centre for Languages and Culture (DCLC) at which you’ll learn:

 • to become fluent in a modern language